bodrick/awesome/TOPICS.md

 ## build-with-matter

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## chip

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## connected-devices

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## connected-home

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## connectedhomeip

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## connectivity-standards-alliance

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## csa-iot

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## matter

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## standard

-*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) is creating more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers,  guided by the Connectivity Standards Alliance (formerly Zigbee Alliance).
+*   [project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip) - Matter (formerly Project CHIP) creates more connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers, guided by the Connectivity Standards Alliance.

 ## bypass